If you have a question that are not answered here, please contact Cody at Cody@Conwaylocallygrown.com

 Will I have to buy vegetables I don't want?

-Unlike some co-ops, buying clubs, or CSAs where everyone gets the same box of stuff (and you don’t know what you’re getting until you get it), with Locally Grown you get to order what you want, in the quantities that you want, from the farms that you want.
-The weekly email lists the produce, milled products, fresh flowers, and artisan goods available that week, and you can browse the items on this website before you place your order.
+Unlike some co-ops, buying clubs, or CSAs where everyone gets the same box of stuff (and you don’t know what you’re getting until you get it), with Conway Locally Grown you get to order what you want, in the quantities that you want, from the farms that you want.
+You will get an email on Sunday at 6pm notifying you that the market is open for ordering, and the market will stay open until 9pm on Tuesday night.

 Back to the top